Evelyn, Princess Blücher: Early life

 Princess Blücher was an Englishwoman, the daughter of Frederick Stapleton-Bretherton of a Catholic landed gentry family by Isabella, daughter of William Bernard Petre, 12th Baron Petre.
 They settled in Rainhill, Lancashire, living in what was then Rainhill Hall, now Loyola Hall.
 She was the great-granddaughter of Peter Bretherton, a coach proprietor, and a brother to the better known Bartholomew Bretherton, coach proprietor of Liverpool.
-On 19 August 1907, she married Gebhard Blücher von Wahlstatt, the fourth Fürst (Prince) Blücher (1865–1931), an Anglophile descended from the great Prussian General-Field-Marshal Gebhard Leberecht von Blücher (1742–1819), the first Prince, who had contributed notably to the allied victory at the Battle of Waterloo in 1815.
+On 19 August 1907, she married Gebhard Blücher von Wahlstatt, the fourth Fürst (Prince) Blücher (1865–1931), an Anglophile and tenant of Herm since 1889, descended from the great Prussian General-Field-Marshal Gebhard Leberecht von Blücher (1742–1819), the first Prince, who had contributed notably to the allied victory at the Battle of Waterloo in 1815.
 Her sister, Gertrude Stapleton-Bretherton, married Vice-Admiral Kenneth Dewar (1879–1964).

 World War I

-After leaving the Channel Islands, where the family had taken the lease of Herm, the smallest of the habitable islands, she spent the War years with the Prince in Germany, where he commanded a hospital train for the Silesian Order of Malta.
+After leaving the Channel Islands, where the family had taken the lease of Herm, the smallest of the habitable islands (they were forced to leave by the British government at the outbreak of the war in 1914), she spent the War years with the Prince in Germany, where he commanded a hospital train for the Silesian Order of Malta.
 Here she kept a diary, describing life in Berlin and at the family estate of Krieblowitz (now Krobielowice) in Silesia, Poland), from the point of view of an English exile among the deeply conservative Prussian nobility.
 This became the basis for her account of the war published as Princess Blucher, English Wife in Berlin: a private memoir of events, politics and daily life in Germany throughout the War and the social revolution of 1918 (Constable, 1920).

 The journal remains a source of information on life in Germany during World War I. During the cold winter of 1916/1917 she noted the shortages of fuel and food in Berlin which caused public morale, especially of the poorest, to plummet.
 Also described are the last weeks of the German Empire, with the decline of the old order, the fall of the monarchy, and the appalling social conditions that led to Spartacist uprisings and the German Revolution as the country became a failed state:

 There is intense cold here, such as has not been known for more than half a century.
 There are shivering throngs of hungry care-worn people picking their way through snowy streets...
 We are all gaunt and bony now, and have dark shadows around our eyes.
 Our thoughts are chiefly taken up with wondering what our next meal will be, and dreaming of the good things that once existed.

 Her memoirs were translated into French and German and reprinted many times, becoming a minor classic.